erildt/koReader-highlight-menu-patch/README.md

 ```
 resources/icons/mdlight
 ```
-in the user patch, instead of
+In the user patch, instead of

 ```
 text = "purple",